Measurement of lepton-jet correlation in deep-inelastic scattering with the H1 detector using machine learning for unfolding

-The energy dependence of TMD PDFs can also probe unexplored aspects of QCD as they follow a more complex set of evolution equations than collinear PDFs and fragmentation functions~\cite{Gribov:1972ri,Dokshitzer:1977sg,Altarelli:1977zs}, involving components that cannot be calculated using perturbation theory.
+The energy dependence of TMD PDFs can also probe unexplored aspects of QCD as they follow a more complex set of evolution equations than collinear PDFs~\cite{Gribov:1972ri,Dokshitzer:1977sg,Altarelli:1977zs}, involving components that cannot be calculated using perturbation theory.
 A complete description remains open in part because of a lack of precise measurements over a wide kinematic range.
 Existing constraints from DIS data are at very low momentum transfer ($Q^2\approx$ 1 GeV$^{2}$) from fixed-target experiments~\cite{Aghasyan:2017ctw,Ashman:1991cj,Airapetian:2012ki,Adolph:2013stb,Avakian:2019drf}.
 Drell-Yan production in fixed target~\cite{Dove:2021ejl, Baldit:1994jk,Falciano:1986wk,Conway:1989fs,Aghasyan:2017jop} and collider experiments~\cite{Abbott:1999wk, Abazov:2007ac, Abazov:2010kn, Affolder:1999jh, Aaltonen:2012fi, Aidala:2018ajl, Aaij:2016mgv, Aaij:2015zlq, Aaij:2015gna, Khachatryan:2016nbe, Chatrchyan:2011wt, Aad:2015auj, Aad:2014xaa} can provide TMD-sensitive measurements up to high scales ($Q^2\approx$ 10000 GeV$^{2}$).
-By providing DIS data in unexplored kinematics, the HERA experiments can yield a key ingredient to connecting the existing experimental and theoretical information, including with lattice QCD calculations, which have made significant advances in describing aspects of TMD evolution~\cite{Ebert:2018gzl,Shanahan:2020zxr}.
+The HERA experiments can cover the entire kinematic region $Q^{2}\approx 1-10000$ GeV$^{2}$ so they can yield a key ingredient to connecting the existing experimental and theoretical information, including with lattice QCD calculations, which have made significant advances in describing aspects of TMD evolution~\cite{Ebert:2018gzl,Shanahan:2020zxr}.

 This Letter presents a measurement of jet production in neutral current (NC) DIS events close to the Born level configuration, $eq\rightarrow eq$.
 The cross section of this process is measured differentially as a function of the jet transverse momentum and pseudorapidity, as well as lepton-jet momentum imbalance and azimuthal angle correlation.
 This measurement probes a range of QCD phenomena, including TMD PDFs and their evolution with energy.
-A novel machine learning (ML) technique is used to correct for detector effects for the first time in any experiment, enabling the simultaneous and unbinned unfolding of the target observables.
+A novel machine learning (ML) technique called \textsc{MultiFold}~\cite{Andreassen:2019cjw,Andreassen:2021zzk} is used to correct for detector effects for the first time in any experiment, enabling the simultaneous and unbinned unfolding of the target observables.